 “I practically have to keep myself from opening every goddam closet door in the apartment – I swear to God.
 Every night I come home, I half expect to find a bunch of bastards hiding all over the place.
 Elevator boys.
 Delivery boys.
 Cops – ”

 If I had to pick one purely comic number in Nine Stories, it would be the zanily narrated “De Daumier-Smith’s Blue Period,” perhaps the longest story.
-Salinger’s skepticism about the merits of a classical education show up here, as does a surfeit of words.
+Salinger’s skepticism about the merits of a classical education shows up here, as does a surfeit of words.
 The ambiguity here might be boiled down to whether the narrator is a lost cause or a real pilgrim in pursuit of something real.

-A compulsive fabulist, he is locked in a state of naïveté regarding his place in the world, yet also possesses real wisdom.
+A compulsive fabulist, the narrator is locked in a state of naïveté regarding his place in the world, yet also possesses real wisdom.
 “The fact is always obvious much too late, but the most singular difference between happiness and joy is that happiness is a solid and joy a liquid,” he says.

 The last story is the hardest to enjoy or defend.
 At the same time, “Teddy” contains the whole point of the book, tying back to key themes of childhood and materialism and connecting it to Salinger’s emerging passion for Eastern religion, specifically Venetic Hinduism.
 I find it annoying, inert, and preachy, yet at the same time essential.